This is the multi-page printable view of this section. Click here to print.

 To create an endpoint, follow these steps.

-2. Click Endpoint under the Service and Ingress menu on the Service Home page.
-Navigate to the Endpoint List page.
+2. On the Service Home page, click Endpoint under the Service and Ingress menu.
+2. Go to the Endpoint List page.

 To view detailed endpoint information, follow these steps.

-2. Service Home page, click Endpoint under the Service and Ingress menu.
-Navigate to the Endpoint List page.
+2. On the Service Home page, click Endpoint under the Service and Ingress menu.
+2. Go to the Endpoint List page.

-3. On the Endpoint List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. On the Endpoint List page, select the cluster and namespace using the gear button at the top left, then click Confirm.

-4. Endpoint List page, select the item you want to view detailed information for.
-Endpoint Details page will be opened.
+4. On the Endpoint List page, select the item for which you want to view detailed information.
+4. Navigate to the Endpoint Details page.

-• If you select Show System Objects at the top of the list, all items except the Kubernetes object entries will be displayed.
+• When you select Show system objects at the top of the list, the remaining items, excluding the Kubernetes object entries, are displayed.

 Category